|Guide||♦||25 Triplogs||Active Topic|

 Today we headed for the Sunrise Arch [ View Location ].
 It is not marked on any map that I could find.
-The arch goes through an outcropping of rock with a rock cliff directly behind it so is extremely difficult to pick out from afar.
-Even getting close to it one finds it hard to make it out.
-However, once at the arch it is an astounding feat of nature as some of my photos will show.
+The arch goes through an outcropping of rock with a rock cliff directly behind it, so it is challenging to pick out from afar.
+Even getting close to it, one finds it hard to make it out.
+However, once at the arch, it is an astounding feat of nature, as some of my photos will show.
 I found it is even hard to get good photos due to the background.
 However, the actual arch is about 25 feet high and 30 plus feet across.
 It has a saguaro growing on top of it.
-It is called the Sunrise Arch because at one point in the morning the sun from the east shines through the arch.
-At all other times it simply blends into to rocky backdrop.
+It is called the Sunrise Arch because the sun from the east shines through the arch at one point in the morning.
+At all other times, it simply blends into to rocky backdrop.

-Another reason the entire hike is rated a "B" is that the amount of actual climbing is almost 1500 feet with lots of down and up areas before the final up push.
-We returned to the trailhead by a different route that tended to hug the foothills more until we went through Gateway Canyon and on down to the river level banks.
+The entire hike is rated a "B" because the amount of actual climbing is almost 1500 feet with lots of down and up areas before the final up push.
+We returned to the trailhead by a different route that tended to hug the foothills more until we went through Gateway Canyon and down to the river level banks.
 The green grass is amazing for Arizona.
-When these trees bloom and the flowers come in a couple months this area will be breathtaking.
+When these trees bloom and the flowers come in a couple of months, this area will be breathtaking.
 The entire hike took us just over 5 hours as we lunched in the arch.
-The location of this arch is almost directly south of the tubing parking area lot on the Salt River.
+This arch's location is almost directly south of the tubing parking area lot on the Salt River.
 However, I don't think you will see the arch with the naked eye unless you know exactly where to look.
 Good binoculars can spot it.

-Of course since there are no trails there are many ways to get to the arch.
+Of course, since there are no trails, there are many ways to get to the arch.
 We selected leaving from the Blue Point trailhead as there is parking available there that seems fairly safe.
-If one were to go up Gateway Canyon you could get to the top and see 2 or 3 more arches and get to Sky Island.
-From Sunrise Arch we inspected some way up but it was too steep.
-We actually went to the arch, through it and down the other side.
+If one were to go up Gateway Canyon, you could get to the top and see 2 or 3 more arches and get to Sky Island.
+From Sunrise Arch, we inspected some way up, but it was too steep.
+We actually went to the arch, through it, and down the other side.
 The grass was very abundant.
 There was lots of water in various places coming down the rocky cliffs and in the ravines.
 The Salt River even had a few rapids!
 I highly recommend this hike.
-The views are tremendous and the "surprise" of seeing the large arch and being able to go to and through it is well worth the experience.
-In a couple months the nature color will be brilliant.
+The views are tremendous, and the "surprise" of seeing the large arch and going to and through it is well worth the experience.
+In a couple of months, the natural color will be brilliant.